Oulu-IMEDS/solt/README.md

 Full auto-generated docs and
 examples are available here: [https://mipt-oulu.github.io/solt/](https://mipt-oulu.github.io/solt/).

+## Features

+- Support of Images, masks and keypoints for all the transforms (including multiple items at the time)
+- Fast and PyTorch-integrated
+- Convenient and flexible serialization API
+- Excellent documentation
+- Easy to extend
+- 100% Code coverage

 ## Installation
 The most recent version is available in pip:
 ```